 A building, or a use of land, is nonconforming if it was lawfully operated within any zone district prior to the effective date of an ordinance or amendment that prohibits the building or use.
 A nonconforming use or building may continue to exist or operate on the property even after the original owner transfers the property.
 However, enlarging or terminating a nonconforming use will change this status.

 The City's Zoning Ordinance identifies certain uses within the city as conditional uses.
 These are uses permitted within certain zone districts, which may exist only upon the imposition of conditions to mitigate negative impacts on adjacent properties.
 Conditional uses include utility installations, childcare centers and private schools, radio transmission towers/wind generators, indoor amusements, commercial outdoor recreational uses, solid waste incinerators/transfer stations, off-site parking for commercial uses, commercial teen clubs, community correctional facilities, circuses and carnivals, and sale and leasing of used motor vehicles, animal boarding and care facilities.
 The Planning Board reviews and approves or denies conditional uses at a public hearing.

 Am I within the city boundaries?

 Remember, all of the land in the City of Littleton is subject to zoning codes.
 If you need additional information about zoning in Littleton, please call 303-795-3748.
-Also, there are copies of the zoning ordinance and maps for purchase.
+Also, there are copies of the zoning map for purchase.